-Count data over seven years show strong inter-annual fluctuations, a characteristic we have observed for many other seabird species (e.g. Baker and Holdsworth 2013).
+Count data over eight years show strong inter-annual fluctuations, a characteristic we have observed for many other seabird species (e.g. Baker and Holdsworth 2013).
 This variability would encompass counting error, the presence of non-breeding birds during counts, environmental stochasticity and other unknown variables that are not easily quantified.

-Estimated annual counts for all three breeding sites in the Auckland Islands (Table 7) were adjusted to account for the presence of non-breeding birds (Table 10), giving adjusted estimates of annual breeding pairs of 116 025, 90 036, 96 118, 73 838, 76 119, 92 692 and 100 501 for each year from 2006 to 2012 inclusive.
+Estimated annual counts for all three breeding sites in the Auckland Islands (Table 4) were adjusted to account for the presence of non-breeding birds (Table 6), giving adjusted estimates of annual breeding pairs of 116 025, 90 036, 96 118, 73 838, 76 119, 92 692, 102 273 and 74 031 for each year from 2006 to 2013 inclusive.
 These adjusted figures were used as inputs into models used for assessment of population trend.

-Trend analysis for all sites combined using smoothing splines showed no evidence for systematic monotonic decline over the 7 years of the study, therefore providing support to the null hypothesis of no trend (stability) in the total population (Figure 4).
+Trend analysis for all sites combined using regression splines showed no clear evidence for systematic monotonic decline over the 8 years of the study.
+This is particularly so if the count for 2006 is excluded.
+Given this we do not have sufficient evidence to reject the null hypothesis of no systematic trend in the total population (Figure 4).

-Using TRIM for all sites combined and analysing seven years of data (2006 to 2012 breeding seasons), the stepwise procedure stepwise procedure for selection of change points indicated significant change points in all years (p < 0.01 for Wald tests).
-The population size estimates computed from the model indicate an average growth rate of -2.19% per year ( $\lambda$ = 0.9781 $\pm$ 0.001; assessed by TRIM as moderate decline.
+Using TRIM for all sites combined and analysing eight years of data (2006 to 2013 breeding seasons), the stepwise procedure stepwise procedure for selection of change points indicated significant change points in all years (p < 0.01 for Wald tests).
+The population size estimates computed from the model indicate an average growth rate of -3.16% per year (λ = 0.9684 ± 0.001; assessed by TRIM as moderate decline.